 Oklahoma Sequoyah Book Award Program

 The Sequoyah Book Award Program encourages the students of Oklahoma to read books of literary quality.
-Students who have read or listened to at least 3 titles from the masterlist are eligible to vote for the Children's Sequoyah Book Award.
+Students in grades 3-5 who have read or listened to at least 3 titles from the masterlist are eligible to vote for the Children's Sequoyah Book Award.
 The books on the masterlist are selected by the Sequoyah Reading Teams.
 Criteria for selections include: published three years prior to the award date, author lives in the United States, originality, literary quality, interest, appeal, and developmentally appropriate for the age level.

 With this award, Oklahoma honors the Native American leader Sequoyah for his unique achievement in creating the Cherokee syllabary.
 Sequoyah chose eighty-five symbols to represent all spoken sounds of the Cherokee language.
 In so doing, he created a way to preserve his people's language and culture.